Haw River Trail: Land trail

 About 20 miles of surface trails for hiking, mountain biking, birdwatching, nature lovers, and horse riding are currently open to the public along the Haw River Trail in locations including Haw River State Park, Swepsonville River Park, Glencoe, and Sellers Falls.
 Additional trails are expected to be built in order to complete the planned 70 mile trail.

 The land trail will follow the Haw River across Alamance from where it enters near Altamahaw, then around Burlington and Graham, through Swepsonville, and past Saxapahaw.

 For over a third of the stretch of the Haw River Trail, from Haw River State Park to the confluence with Cane Creek in Alamance County, it will combine with the North Carolina Mountains-to-Sea Trail (MST).
-The MST begins at Clingmans Dome on the State’s western border and terminates at Jockey's Ridge on the Outer Banks.
+The MST begins at Kuwohi on the State’s western border and terminates at Jockey's Ridge on the Outer Banks.

 Swepsonville had the honor of being first trail segment designated.
 Mayor Herring received a call from the MST meeting participants, as they had just voted to reroute the trail through his town.
 He put in the first request for MST designation, and the town park became the first on the Haw River with a MST designation in 2008, with the help of the State Trails Coordinator, Darrell McBane.